HectorRicardo/simple-music-app/README.md

     Figure 2.
 Media app diagram with Android classes
   </figcaption>
 </figure>

+There's no by

-By "universal", this means that any controller encapsulated by a `MediaController` can connect to any player encapsulated by a `MediaSession`.
-An author can create a controller and wrap it around a `MediaController`, and a completely different author can create a player and wrap it around a player, and Android can guarantee that these two entities will be able to communicate between them, without the authors having to know about the e.
+The `MediaController` and `MediaSession` classes are universal.
+This means that any controller encapsulated by a `MediaController` can bidirectionally connect to any player encapsulated by a `MediaSession`.
+An author can create a controller and wrap it around a `MediaController`, and a completely different author can create a player and wrap it around a `MediaSession`, and Android guarantees that these two entities will be able to bidirectionally communicate between them, without the authors having to know about each other's work.

-Two of these classes are `MediaController` and `MediaSession`.
-I'm going to explain how the UI would end up communicating with the player using these classes.
-For the sake of the explanation, assume that the user pressed a "Play" button in the app to start the music playback.

-The communication flow between UI and player is always like this, in both directions.
-There's no bypassing at all.
-That is:

-  - The UI elements only call the `MediaController`.
-They never call directly the `MediaSession` or the player.
-  - The `MediaController` only updates the UI and calls the `MediaSession`.
-    It never calls the player directly.
-  - The `MediaSession` only calls the `Player` and the `MediaController`.
-It's never in charge of updating the UI.
-  - The `Player` only calls the `MediaSession`, and never the `MediaController` or the UI.

 SASSA
   - About the `MediaController`: